 Scrum Master Best Practices to Accelerate Data Projects

-Often, data reliant organizations focus their data strategy more on technical aspects such as data warehouse architecture and technology selection and less on non-technical factors such as processes, procedures, and documentation.
+Often, data-reliant organizations focus their data strategy more on technical aspects, such as data warehouse architecture and technology selection, than on non-technical factors such as processes, procedures, and documentation.

 - Transparency – Often projects fail to meet deadlines due to foggy communication or unclear direction.
 Therefore, it’s important to be transparent with stakeholders.

-- Inspection – A continuous inspection of the product with help identify bugs sooner and avoid the accumulation of technical debt.
+- Inspection – A continuous inspection of the product helps identify bugs sooner and avoids the accumulation of technical debt.

 - Adoption – Project demands can be fluid so it’s necessary to remain agile and adaptive to any project changes.

-And while these are considered the foundation of a Scrum Master led project, our experience has helped us identify a few additional best practices that will help advance your projects and produce optimal outcomes.
+And while these are considered the foundation of a Scrum Master-led project, our experience has helped us identify a few additional Scrum best practices that will help advance your projects and produce optimal outcomes.

 Teamwork and Meetings